Speaker: Rev. Jim Coakley

 Re-imagining Environmentalism

 Leah Thomas, who coined the term “intersectional environmentalist”, imagines a world in which systems of oppression are dismantled to protect both the planet and the people who live on it.
 She believes we cannot save the earth without uplifting the voices of all its people.
-My message today is an introduction to a discussion of … Continue reading Re-imagining Environmentalism
+Rev. Jim’s message this Sunday is an introduction to a … Continue reading Re-imagining Environmentalism

 Imagination Is How the World Speaks